How to create a dedicated team of volunteers - Rosterfy

 A Super Bowl Case Study (by Rosterfy and Andy Newman)

 Understanding why people volunteer isn’t a secret.
 But creating a volunteer experience which can be operationalized to thousands, yet personally inspires each and every volunteer to give their all, along with their time, is a game changer.

 So why do people choose to volunteer?
-For the most part core reasons tend to include; an opportunity to meet like-minded people, to be part of a once in a life-time experience e.g. a Super Bowl, to give back to their community, to learn and develop themselves, and a personal passion for the cause or for the event.
+For the most part core reasons tend to include benefits of volunteering such as; an opportunity to meet like-minded people, to be part of a once in a life-time experience e.g. a Super Bowl, to give back to their community, to learn and develop themselves, and a personal passion for the cause or for the event.

 Yet more often than not the biggest challenge for any workforce or volunteer manager is not attracting volunteer applicants, but how to take a group of individual (applicants) and create a dynamic, self-motivated team of volunteers.

-Whether you’re managing 10, 10,000, or 100,000 have a Vision for your program.
-Thereafter create an operational plan(s) that checks two very important boxes.
+Whether you’re managing 10, or 10,000 it's important to have a vision for your program.
+Then, create an operational plan(s) that checks two very important boxes:

 - Be customer (volunteer) centric in your approach.
 Create an experience for each and every volunteer which recognises the importance of their role, and in this instance for the Super Bowl can make the difference between a good and a great event.